Jason Beghe

-Jason Deneen Beghe (/bəˈɡeɪ/; born March 12, 1960) is an American actor.
+Jason Deneen Beghe (/bəˈɡeɪ/; born March 12, 1960) is an American actor and producer.
 Since 2014, he has starred in the NBC TV series Chicago P.D. as Sergeant Hank Voight.
 He is also known for starring in the 1988 George A. Romero film Monkey Shines, playing Demi Moore's love interest in G.I.
 Jane, appearing as a police officer in the film Thelma & Louise, starring opposite Moira Kelly in the television series To Have & to Hold, and having recurring roles on Picket Fences, Melrose Place, Chicago Hope, American Dreams, Cane, and Californication.

 Beghe is a former Scientologist.
 He began taking Scientology courses in 1994 and later appeared in a Church of Scientology advertising campaign and in promotional videos.
 Beghe left the church in 2007.

 Early life

 Beghe, who is of Italian, German, English, and French Canadian heritage, was born March 12, 1960, in New York City, the son of tax court judge Renato Beghe, and has three siblings.
 He attended the Collegiate School, a private preparatory school for boys located in New York City.
 While there, he became best friends with John F. Kennedy Jr. and actor David Duchovny; another classmate was dancer Christopher d'Amboise.
 Kennedy and Beghe often spent time together outside the Metropolitan Museum of Art and in Central Park, while being monitored by Kennedy's Secret Service detail.
 Beghe later persuaded Duchovny to pursue work in acting.